"What is man that he should be mindful of

 comes quite natural to us..., because our physical body is constrained by

 limits.
-Denied sufficient food, water, oxygen or any other necessity, and
+Denied sufficient food, water, oxygen or any other necessity, it will die.

 However, just as our fragility qualifies us for talking about limits,